ivaquero/scoopet/non-autoupdate.md

 lingoes: update to version 2.9.2

-officetoolplus: update to version 7.6.0.0

 picosmos: update to version 2.6.0.0

 veracrypt-portable: update to version 1.246

-wpsoffice-cn: update to version 11.1.0.9828

 ### Social & Entertainment

-neteasemusic: update to version 2.7.1

 wechat: update to version 2.9.5

-you-get: update to version 0.4.1403